When wearing hearing aids for the first time, there is a lot of uncertainty that goes along with it. After all, it's a change in your life.

 2. Take the hearing aid off and cup it in your hand.

 You (or a friend) should hear a high-pitched squeal coming from the hearing aid.
+This is the feedback loop of the hearing aid – similar to when you hold a microphone near a speaker and everything gets very loud very fast.

 3. With the hearing aid in your ear, rub your finger over the microphone.